 - Examples of anti-inflammatory teas are those such as Chamomile Tea, Green Tea, Ginger Tea, Organic Urban Elixir (contains Turmeric) and Yerba Mate.

 - Different teas may also be helpful when dealing with headaches.
+Peppermint opens up the restricted blood vessels in the brain that have been caused by headaches and brings relief.
 Try brewing one of these herbal teas for relief the next time you feel the start of a headache.
-Ginger Tea, Organic Peppermint Tea and Chamomile Tea.
+Ginger Root Tea, Organic Peppermint Tea and Chamomile Tea.

 For more information, click here.